aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

 ---

+### 🛠️ Technical Credits
+This project utilizes the [PS2EXE module](https://github.com) created by Markus Scholtes.
+I have used this open-source tool to compile my custom PowerShell logic into a user-friendly binary format.

+---

 ## Project Goals
 The primary goal of this tool is to **optimize triage efficiency**.
 By automating the collection of system details (IP, Serial, Uptime), the technician can skip manual data entry.
 This is designed to **positively impact MTTR** (Mean Time to Resolution) by allowing the support session to begin with all necessary data already at hand.